LeslieDancey/fme-server-FULL/notifications_and_workspaces.md

 **Notification Reader** tells FME which Reader should receive the notification content.

 In this example any incoming message that is flagged under RoadCondition will cause the workspace to run.
 The message content will be funneled through a plain text Reader called – appropriately enough – IncomingMessage.

+**Managing Workspace Subscription**

+Once a workspace is published and registered with the notification server as a subscriber it appears in the Notification section of the Web user interface.

+The workspace appears as a Subscription because it is literally subscribed to the topic(s) shown.

+It is listed with the protocol "push" because FME Server is pushing a notification using HTTP post to run the workspace.

+Clicking on the subscription allows you to make edits to the notification without having to republish the workspace; for example topics can be added or removed.